Cold Storage in San Antonio, TX - Temperature-Controlled Warehousing, Refrigerated Storage & Logistics

 • Yes.
 Our operations align with FSMA requirements for temperature-controlled storage and the handling of perishable food products.
 We maintain temperature records and support the documentation requirements that food manufacturers, distributors, and retailers need for cold chain traceability.
 Our facilities have been handling food products since 1996.
 If you have specific compliance documentation requirements, discuss them with us before your first shipment.

 • Yes — this is one of the most common scenarios we handle.
-Reviews across all three of our San Antonio locations document emergency calls from truckers with breakdowns, distributors with unexpected volume, and operators who need same-day or after-hours storage access.
+Reviews across all of our San Antonio locations document emergency calls from truckers with breakdowns, distributors with unexpected volume, and operators who need same-day or after-hours storage access.
 We have three facilities, which means we have capacity options when a single-location operator would be full.
 Call (210) 640-9940 for emergency availability.

 • Yes.
 We operate our own fleet of refrigerated vehicles for intrastate Texas transport, which means we can manage the full move: receive product at our facility, store it at the correct temperature, and deliver it — all under one contract with one operator.
 This integration eliminates the temperature gap that occurs when separate vendors handle storage and transport independently.
 See our refrigerated transport and final mile delivery pages for details.